dibyendumajumdar/C/docs/ctour.md

 The first two sequences handle some special cases.
 Actually it turns out that handling a right operand of 0 is  unneces- sary  since  the  expression-optimizer throws out adds of 0.
-Adding 1 by using the `increment' instruction is done  next, and  then  the	case where the right operand is addressible.
+Adding 1 by using the `increment` instruction is done  next, and  then  the	case where the right operand is addressible.
-It must be a word quantity, since the PDP-11 lacks  an	`add byte'  instruction.
+It must be a word quantity, since the PDP-11 lacks  an	`add byte`
+instruction.
 Finally  the  cases  where  the  right operand either can, or cannot, be done in the available reg- isters are treated.